ernan/ernan.github.io/index.md

 # The moon is rotating in the sky

-This website will serve three purposes
+This website aims to do three things

 1. Demonstrate and show the rotation.
 2. Determine the reason for the rotation.
-3. Determine what impact this change in rotation will have on our life.
+3. Determine the impact of this rotation.

 ## Demonstrating the moon is rotating

-I took many photographs of the moon.
+1. All photographs were taken using a Samsung Galaxy note 20 plus.
-I took a full shot this would include the moon and the ground so that it is obvious that I am taking a pictured of the moon relative to the ground (horizon)
+2. I took a full shot this would include the moon and the ground.
+This is to show I am not tilting the camera while taking the shot.
-I then took another shot a close up (x50 magnification on the moon) The close up is always taken from the same positions oas the full shot.
+3. I then took another shot a close up (x50 magnification on the moon).
+The close up is always taken from the same positions as the full shot.
+4. In the collage I highlight some easy to spot areas of the moon
+     a.
+The "Rabbit Ears" Sea of Nectar and Sea of Fertility
+     b.
+The "Rabbits lunch" Sea of Clouds

 ## Moon Rotation Video